-Boris Johnson resigns as Foreign Secretary amid Brexit chaos
+Theresa May under pressure as Davis and Johnson quit amid Brexit chaos

 -

+Theresa May will fight any attempt to unseat her through a vote of no confidence by Conservative MPs, Downing Street has said, after her administration was thrown into further turmoil by the resignations of two Cabinet members.

+Boris Johnson resigned as Foreign Secretary amid splits over Brexit, warning in his resignation letter that Britain appeared to be "heading for a semi-Brexit" and would take on "the status of a colony" under her plans.

-Johnson's departure comes just hours after former Brexit Secretary David Davis quit, saying he could not back and deliver the Government's plan as he does not believe in.
+His departure came just hours after former Brexit Secretary David Davis quit, saying he could not back and deliver the Government's plan as he does not believe in.

+Jeremy Hunt has been named the new Foreign Secretary, leaving his post as Health Secretary which he has held since 2012.

+Matt Hancock has been appointed Health Secretary in Hunt's place, with Jeremy Wright replacing him as Digital, Culture, Media and Sport Secretary.

 Her attempt to pay tribute to her former Cabinet colleagues Boris Johnson and David Davis was met with jeers and laughter.